denten-books/plain-text/40-screen.md

 would be more of an analog system under the proposed definitions.

-In this light, the language of pointillist painting, which breaks shapes down into their modular atomic components, transforms an analog art form into into a digital one.
-Similarly, in the cuboid world of *Minecraft* the player interacts with blocks: the smallest differentiated units that constitute all other more complex things in the game.
+In this light, the language of pointillist painting, which breaks shapes down into their modular atomic components, transforms an analog art form into a digital one.
+Similarly, in the cuboid world of *Minecraft*, players interact with blocks: smallest differentiated units that constitute all other more complex things in the game.
 The world of *Minecraft* is sparse and therefore digital.
 By contrast, the world of the hyper-realistic *Myst* depicts the painting-like, semantically irregular reality that cannot be broken down into neat components. *Myst*, a digital game, depicts a dense, undifferentiated, and analog world.

-But Goodman's definitions strain under closer examination.
+Goodman's definitions thus strain under closer examination.
 Plainly, *Myst* is also a digital game.
 All digital images (and worlds) follow the logic of cubism to its deconstructive conclusion in that they atomize analog quantities into discrete and differentiated points of light.
 The world of *Myst* like the